Las Vegas Travel Guide

 Why Las Vegas Works for So Many Trips

-The 4-mile Las Vegas Boulevard puts dozens of casino-resorts, restaurants, and entertainment venues within walking distance.
-Most visitors spend 80% of their trip in a 10-block radius.
+The 4-mile Las Vegas Boulevard puts dozens of casino-resorts, restaurants, bars, pools, and entertainment venues within walking distance.
+Most visitors spend the bulk of their trip in a roughly 10-block radius — no car required.

 World-Class Shows and Dining